Magritte-code/Magritte/joss_paper_1.0/paper.md

 further research in computational radiative transfer.
 Current active research topics
-include: efficient parallelisation and acceleration strategies on modern high-performance computing systems, acceleration of convergence in the non-linear coupling between radiation field and medium, and uncertainty quantification in radiative transfer through probabilistic numerical methods [see e.g.\ @DeCeuster:2021].
+include: efficient parallelisation and acceleration strategies on modern high-performance computing systems, acceleration of convergence in the non-linear coupling between the radiation field and the medium, and uncertainty quantification in radiative transfer through probabilistic numerical methods [see e.g.\ @DeCeuster:2021].